- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 Let us address the issue of the level of concern SAP resources should have.

 SAP’s growth stage is over.
 So in that sense, they should be concerned, but SAP will continue to make a lot of money for many years.
-But the growth is over because SAP’s products outside of ERP are simply very poor in quality.
+But the growth is over because SAP’s products outside of ERP are simply inferior in quality.
 This is covered in the article How SAP is Now Strip Mining its Customers.

 SAP’s Future Growth Prospects

 Some of SAP’s non-ERP applications are commercially successful, like SAP BW, but SAP BW is one of our lowest rated BI products.
 SAP’s acquisitions are mostly not related to SAP’s core.
 Eight years after the SuccessFactors acquisition, SAP still has not fully integrated SuccessFactors into ECC.
 SAP has not shown capabilities out of ERP, and this can only be covered up with consulting partnerships for so long.
-SAP’s implementation of type 2 indirect access is essentially due to desperation for license revenues because SAP cannot meet its revenue targets following the rules.
+SAP’s implementation of type 2 indirect access is primarily due to desperation for license revenues because SAP cannot meet its revenue targets following the rules.

-If there were truly competitive market forces, SAP would have shrunk a great deal already.
-But they are highly protected by a system of consulting or “ecosystem.” (consulting companies that don’t care about what is good for customers) and media and analyst entities (that sell their opinions to SAP).
+If there were genuinely competitive market forces, SAP would have shrunk a great deal already.
+But they are highly protected by a system of consulting or “ecosystem.” (consulting companies that don’t care about what is right for customers) and media and analyst entities (that sell their opinions to SAP).
 This ecosystem will repeat anything SAP says, no matter how false, just see the Run Simple program for evidence in the article Is SAP’s “Running Simple” Real?

 Only Brightwork Speaks the Truth on SAP?